 Although major energy users, data centres contribute substantially to energy savings elsewhere in the economy by enabling digitalisation, in transport, infrastructure and across industry

 However, 95% of data centres are old, small-scale operations.
-The average Australian data centre is now over two decades old and most are inefficiently designed.
+The average Australian data centre is now over 20 years old and most are inefficiently designed.
 Older in-house data centres increasingly require substantial upgrading to meet modern IT demands, while electricity costs have continued to rise in recent years.

 Operating data centres is expensive, and staying at the forefront of energy efficiency is the only way to keep costs down while maintaining reliability.
 Improving the performance of data centre systems and implementing greater management and control of their operation will result in numerous benefits including: